-Confidence Weighted Linear Classification (CW) is an online algorithm introduced in Dredze et al [6].
-It also makes use of a weight vector, which is updated more aggressively for parameters in which the classifier has less confidence and less aggressively for parameters in which it has more confidence.
+Confidence Weighted Linear Classification (CW) is an online algorithm introduced by Dredze et al [5].
+It makes use of a weight vector, which is updated more aggressively for parameters in which the classifier has less confidence and less aggressively for parameters in which it has more confidence.